danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 ### jsonpath extension

 The jsonpath extension implements [Stefan Goessner's JSONPath](http://goessner.net/articles/JsonPath/).
-It provides functions for search and "search and replace" using JSONPath expressions.
+It provides functions for search and "search and replace" using JSONPath selectors.

 Version 0.161.0 is a significant rewrite of the jsonpath extension.
 The functions `json_query` and `json_replace`, however, are compatible with earlier versions.